Correlation Filters for Unmanned Aerial Vehicle-Based Aerial Tracking: A Review and Experimental Evaluation: Related Works

 \subsubsection{Discriminative method}

-Different from generative method, the core idea of discriminative method (which is also called tracking-by-detection method) is to train a classifier that can distinguish the tracking object from the background.
+Different from the generative method, the core idea of the discriminative method (which is also called the tracking-by-detection method) is to train a classifier that can distinguish the tracking object from the background.

 Belonging to discriminative method, support vector machine (SVM) based methods are the early ones that flourished in visual tracking community \cite{Avidan2004TPAMI,Ning2016CVPR,Hare2016TPAMI,Bai2012CVPR}.
 More concretely, S. Avidan \emph{et al.} \cite{Avidan2004TPAMI} constructed pyramids from the support vectors and used a coarse-to-fine approach in the classification stage in consideration of large motion issue.
 Y. Bai \emph{et al.} \cite{Bai2012CVPR} presented online Laplacian ranking support vector tracker to robustly locate the object.
 J. Ning \emph{et al.} \cite{Ning2016CVPR} proposed a simple while effective dual linear structured support vector machine (DLSSVM) to boost their tracking efficiency.
-STRUCK \cite{Hare2016TPAMI}, proposed by S. Hare \emph{et al.} achieved great tracking result due to its kernelised structured output SVM, which is utilized to provide adaptive tracking.
-Though the performances of the trackers based on SVM are promising, SVM algorithm is difficult to implement for large-scale training samples, which greatly limits its real-time onboard UAV.
+STRUCK \cite{Hare2016TPAMI}, proposed by S. Hare \emph{et al.}, achieved great tracking result due to its kernelised structured output SVM, which is utilized to provide adaptive tracking.
+Though the performances of the trackers based on SVM are promising, large-scale training samples will consume much machine memory and computing time, greatly limiting their real-time capabilities onboard UAV.

-Another competitive branch in the discriminative method is based on multiple instance learning (MIL) \cite{Babenko2009CVPR,babenko2011TPAMI,zhang2013PR}.
+Another competitive branch in the discriminative method is based on multiple instance learning (MIL) \cite{Babenko2009CVPR,babenko2011TPAMI,zhang2013PR,FU2019IS}.
 In \cite{Babenko2009CVPR}, B. Babenko \emph{et al.} showed that compared with traditional supervised learning methods, MIL can enable a more robust tracker with even fewer parameter tweaks.
 However, a serious problem in MIL is the instability of the sample labels.
 In other words, if there is a slight change in the training set (which is frequent in UAV tracking situation), the output sample labels can undergo drastic changes, ending up in poor robustness.

 It is worth mentioning that among the previous trackers, K. Zhang \emph{et al.} proposed CT \cite{zhang2012ECCV} which employed a simple yet efficient appearance method and used a Bayes classifier in the compressed domain for tracking.
 The speed of CT is appreciable, nevertheless, its robustness and accuracy gradually fell behind the ranks.